Simply put, Emancipay makes it easy for anybody to pay (or offer to pay) —

 Emancipay turns consumers (aka users) into customers by giving them a pricing gun (something which in the past only sellers used) and their own means to make offers, to pay outright, and to escrow the intention to pay when price and other requirements are met.
+And to be able to do this at scale across all sellers, much as cash, browsers, credit cards and email clients do the same.
 Payments themselves can also be escrowed.

-In slightly more technical terms, EmanciPay is a payment framework for customers operating with full agency in the open marketplace.
+In slightly more technical terms, EmanciPay is a payment framework for customers operating with full agency in the open marketplace, and at scale.
 It operates on open protocols and standards, so it can be used by any buyer, seller or intermediary.

-While EmanciPay was first conceived by ProjectVRM as a way to make live payments to nonprofits and online publishers it is also positioned as a counterpart to sellers' subscription systems in what Zuora calls the "subscription economy", which it says "is built on ever changing relationships with your customers".
-Since relationships are two-way by nature, EmanciPay is one way that customers can manage their end, while sell-side systems such as Zuora's manage the other.
+While EmanciPay was first conceived by ProjectVRM as a way to make live payments to nonprofits and to provide a new monetization method for publishers. it also works as a counterpart to sellers' subscription systems in what Zuora (a supplier of subscription management systems to the publishing industry, including The Guardian and Financial Times) calls the "subscription economy", which it says "is built on ever changing relationships with your customers".
+Since relationships are two-way by nature, EmanciPay is one way that customers can manage their end, while publisher-side systems such as Zuora's manage the other.

 Emancipay economic case

 EmanciPay provides a new form of economic signaling not available to individuals, either on the Net or before the Net became available as a communications medium.
-EmanciPay will use open standards and be comprised of open source code.
-While any commercial [Fourth party] can use EmanciPay (or its principles, or any parts of it they like), EmanciPay's open and standard framework will support fourth parties by making them substitutable, much as the open standards of email (smtp, pop3, imap) make email systems substitutable.
+EmanciPay will use open standards and be comprised of open-source code.
+While any commercial fourth parties can use EmanciPay (or its principles, or any parts of it they like), EmanciPay's open and standard framework will support fourth parties by making them substitutable, much as the open standards of email (SMTP, POP3, IMAP) make email systems substitutable.
 (Each has what Joe Andrieu calls service endpoint portability.)

 Use Case Background